-Addressing practitioner objections on closed semantics, LLMs, and the philosophical sources behind the framework.
+Anticipating practitioner questions on closed semantics, LLMs, and the philosophical sources behind the framework.

 The articles argue against closed semantics.
 But don't some systems have legitimately closed semantics?
 When does closure actually apply?

 The articles argue against domain semantic closure, not against formal semantic closure.
-These are different things, and conflating them is the most common objection the framework receives.
+These are different things, and conflating them is the objection most likely to arise in practice.

 Formal semantic closure is real and useful.
 Within a defined formal system, operators and constructs have precise, deterministic meanings.
 SQL JOIN, lambda calculus, propositional logic, type systems, and communication protocols all have closed semantics within their formal boundaries.
 This is necessary for computation.